Embedding theorems of function classes: Introduction

-Finally, we note the paper by G.H.
+Next, we note the paper by G.H.
 Hardy and J.S.
-Littlewood \cite{h-l} in which seemingly, for the first time, some problems were formulated and solved in the same setting as in the present paper.
-For the historical aspects of this approach see also \cite{og}. \\ {\sf Embedding theorems for functional classes.} The results (A) - (C) as well as their generalizations mentioned above can be written as the embedding theorems of the following functional classes:
+Littlewood (1928, \cite{h-l}) in which seemingly, for the first time, some problems of constructive approximation theory were formulated and solved in terms of embedding theorems.
+Some historical aspects of this approach were presented in the paper \cite{og}.